-Our consolidated balance sheets included \$42.7 million and \$37.4 million of "other liabilities" as of March 31, 2017 and March 31, 2016, respectively, which primarily consisted of the long-term portion of our satellite performance incentives obligation, our long-term warranty obligations, the long-term portion of deferred revenue and long-term deferred income taxes.
-With the exception of the long-term portion of our satellite performance incentives obligation, these remaining liabilities have been excluded from the above table as the timing and/or the amount of any cash payment is uncertain.
-See Note 8 to our consolidated financial statements for additional information regarding our income taxes and related tax positions and Note 14 to our consolidated financial statements for a discussion of our product warranties.
+Our consolidated balance sheets included \$121.2 million and \$42.7 million of "other liabilities" as of March 31, 2018 and March 31, 2017, respectively, which primarily consisted of the long-term portion of our satellite performance incentive obligation relating to the ViaSat-1 satellite, our long-term warranty obligations, the long-term portion of deferred rent, long-term portion of deferred revenue and long-term deferred income taxes.
+With the exception of the long-term portion of our satellite performance incentive obligation relating to the ViaSat-1 satellite (which is included under "Satellite performance incentive obligation"), these remaining liabilities have been excluded from the above table as the timing and/or the amount of any cash payment is uncertain.
+See Note 11 to our consolidated financial statements for additional information regarding our income taxes and related tax positions and Note 13 to our consolidated financial statements for a discussion of our product warranties.